Carlota Gatius: "A person who does not have a digital identity generates distrust"

 What would you do if Coldplay's kiss cam catches a client cheating?

 And what if social networks reveal infidelity or bring a public figure out of the closet?
-At what point should they come out to confirm or deny information that affects private life?
+At what point should they come out to confirm or deny information that affects their private life?

 Jeff Bezos decides to rent Venice to get married, despite the ecological, tourist, and political crisis there.
 What would you recommend him?